Basics Part III

 Technological Pedagogical Content Knowledge (TPACK ) is a framework that identifies the knowledge teachers need to teach effectively with technology.
 The TPACK framework extends Lee Shulman’s idea of Pedagogical Content Knowledge (PCK).

-Punya Mishar and Matthew J. Koehler, professors at Michigan State University, are credited with extensive work in constructing the TPACK framework.
+Punya Mishar and Matthew J. Koehler, professors at Michigan State University, are credited with extensive work in constructing the TPACK framework, and the revised model adding Contextual Knowledge.

 "TPACK ... attempts to capture some of the essential qualities of knowledge required by teachers for technology integration in their teaching, while addressing the complex, multifaceted and situated nature of teacher knowledge.
 At the heart of the TPACK framework, is the complex interplay of three primary forms of knowledge: Content (CK), Pedagogy (PK), and Technology (TK)."
 Punya Mishra's Web, April 7, 2014.